PackmanDude/minecraft-server-reverse-engineering/Protocol - wiki.vg.md

 If the player is in a vehicle, the position is ignored (but in case of [Set Player Position and Rotation](#Set_Player_Position_and_Rotation), the rotation is still used as normal).
 No validation steps other than value range clamping are performed in this case.

-If the player is sleeping, the position (or rotation) is not changed, and a [Synchronize Player Position](#Synchronize_Player_Position) is sent if the received position deviated from the server's view by more than a meter.
+If the player is sleeping, the position (or rotation) is not changed, and a [Synchronise Player Position](#Synchronise_Player_Position) is sent if the received position deviated from the server's view by more than a meter.

 The Notchian server silently clamps the x and z coordinates between -30,000,000 and 30,000,000, and the y coordinate between -20,000,000 and 20,000,000.
 A similar condition has historically caused a kick for "Illegal position"; this is no longer the case.
 However, infinite or NaN coordinates (or angles) still result in a kick for `multiplayer.disconnect.invalid_player_movement`.